 Recent changes in pharmacy programs make it imperative that pre-pharmacy students have a particular school in mind and be aware of its requirements.
-There are two Illinois pharmacy schools: the Chicago College of Pharmacy (now part of Midwestern University), offering a bachelor's degree and the University of Illinois at Chicago, offering a Doctor of Pharmacy (Pharm.D.).
-Both programs require two years of preparatory courses such as the following:
+There are two Illinois pharmacy schools: the Chicago College of Pharmacy (now part of Midwestern University), offering a bachelor's degree and the University of Illinois at Chicago, offering a doctor of pharmacy (Pharm.D.).
+Both programs require two years of preparatory courses.